octobercms/docs/cms-ajax.md

 <a name="ajax-handlers"></a>
 ## AJAX handlers

 AJAX handlers are PHP functions that can be defined in the page or layout [PHP section](themes#php-section) or inside [components](components).
 Handler names should have the following pattern: `onName`.
 Handlers can inject variables the Twig environment, where they can be used during the partial rendering.
-The next example shows an Ajax handler defined in the page PHP section.
+The next example shows an AJAX handler defined in the page PHP section.
 The handler loads two POST values and injects the **result** page variable.

     url = "js"
     layout = "default"